elwoodberry/education/dir/languages/javascript/jquery/try-jquery/working-with-the-dom/README.md

 ```

 ## Unhighlighting vacations
 How do we make sure not all vacations are highlighted?
+When a button is clicked, first thing we'll do is remove the highlighted class before adding it back.
 ```
 $('#filters').on('click', '.expiring-filter', function(){

-	// When a button is clicked, first thing we'll do is remove the highlighted class before adding it back.
-	$('highlighted').removeClass('highlighted');
+	$('.highlighted').removeClass('highlighted');
 	$('.vacation').filter('.expiring').addClass('highlighted');
 });
 ```